discos/doc/user/medicina/Troubleshooting.rst

-The following sections list the solutions to the most common problems encountered by users, including indications on how to deal with present bugs or inefficiencies in the code.
+The following sections list the solutions to the most common problems encountered by users, including indications on how to deal with present bugs or inefficiencies in the system.
 The records are sorted according to the main operation areas in which the problems arise.

 .. note:: **Users are advised to read these “hints” at the beginning of the